dharmatejreddy/dharmatejreddy/README.md

-- 👋 Hi, I’m @dharmatejreddy
+- 👋 Hi, I’m Dharmatej Reddy (@dharmatejreddy)
-- 👀 I’m interested in HTML,CSS,JavaScript,ReactJs and React Native
+- 👀 I’m interested in HTML, CSS, JavaScript, ReactJS and ReactNative
-- 🌱 I’m currently learning & working on building ReactJs Applications
+- 🌱 I’m currently learning & working on building ReactJS & ReactNative Applications
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...